Clauses and Phrases of Manner

 In this engaging clauses of manner board game, students practice forming sentences that express manner using as, like, as if, as though, and the way.
 Players take turns rolling the dice and moving their...

 ESL Clauses of Manner Game - Grammar and Speaking: Forming Sentences, Freer Practice - Group Work In this engaging clauses of manner board game, students practice forming sentences that express manner using as, like, as if, as though, and the way.
 Players take turns rolling the dice and moving their counter along the board.
-When a player lands on a prompt square, they pick up a linker card and read the word aloud.
+When a player lands on a prompt square, they pick up a linker card and read the word aloud to the group.
 The player then completes the prompt using the linker to express manner, e.g. if the prompt is 'She smiles...' and the card is 'as if', they say something like 'She smiles as if she has won a prize.'
 If the sentence is correct and logical, the player stays on the square.
 If not, the player moves back two squares.
 The card is then returned to the bottom of the pile.
 The first player to reach the finish square wins the game.

 As If and As Though Challenges